tanvirastogi08/accessibility-tool/README.md

 Run `npm run build` to run the server.

-1. Fill all the required details.
+1. Fill the Path starting from '/content/...'.

 2. Change the HostName to one of localhost or 10.122.16.147